carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 #### Stratified Sampling check box

-## Step 2 Traing Classifiers
+## Step 2 Train Classifiers

 We are given a dropdown menu of some of the most frequently used classifiers in biology.
 In this workshop, we will be further talking about Decision Tree, Random Forest, Logistic Regression and Neural Network.

 > ## Play time
 >
-> Pick any classifier and not changing the default settings train the data.
+> Pick a few classifiers and without changing the default settings train the data.
 {: .callout}

+As you can see, you will be getting different performance metrics depending on the classifier.
+This reflects the real life situtation when you work with the real data.
+You will train many classifiers before you find the one that you are satisfied with.

+After you finish playing around, let's train Decision Tree, Random Forest, Logistic regression and Neural Network classifiers.

+For this specific example, we will be working with the default hyperparameters.

+## Step 3 Test and Predict